 A degree in a related subject such as careers guidance, advocacy or teaching may support you in your career.

 There are also lots of support roles that you could do, such as a HR, marketing, sales or finance worker.
-Depending on the role you apply for, a degree in a relevant
+Depending on the role you apply for, a degree in a relevant subject area may be needed.

 In adult social care you could be working with a range of people who need care and support, in a wide range of roles.